magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- ACP2E-550-->

 *  You can now successfully create a new customer from a new order with custom customer attribute that are hidden from the storefront.
-Previously, Magento did not save the correct values for the custom customer attribute.
+Previously, {{ site.data.var.ee }} did not save the correct values for the custom customer attribute.

 <!--- ACP2E-433-->